Palm Centro

-The Palm Centro is a smartphone marketed by Palm, Inc. beginning its release on October 14, 2007, offering the functionality of the larger Treo 755p in a smaller size.
+The Palm Centro is a smartphone marketed by Palm, Inc. and released on October 14, 2007, offering the functionality of the larger Treo 755p in a smaller size.

-The Centro is one of the last devices to run the Palm OS operating system.
+The Centro was one of the last devices to run the Palm OS operating system.
 The successor to Palm OS is webOS, which debuted on the Palm Pre in June 2009.

-Currently, the Centro still works with some carriers, but not with others.
-2G GSM devices, such as the AT&T Centro, can no longer connect to the AT&T network.
-Verizon's and Sprint's 3G CDMA networks have also shut down in 2022, so CDMA Centro devices will only work offline.
+Past its original release, the Centro continued with some carriers, but not with others.
+2G GSM devices, such as the AT&T Centro, could no longer connect to the AT&T network.
+Verizon's and Sprint's 3G CDMA networks also shut down in 2022, so CDMA Centro devices only work offline.

 Specifications

-With a weight of 119 g, and dimensions of 4.2″ (h), 2.1″ (w) and 0.7″ (d), the Centro was the smallest-ever Palm smartphone at the time of its introduction.
-It includes a 1.3-megapixel digital camera with video capture capabilities, microSD card slot (officially supporting up to 8 GB microSD cards, though in practice, microSD cards up to 64 GB work), touch screen navigation and a QWERTY keyboard.
-The phone is available with either CDMA technology supporting EVDO Rev 0 for network access, or GSM.
+With a weight of 119 g, and dimensions of 4.2 x 2.1 x 0.7 in, the Centro was the smallest-ever Palm smartphone at the time of its introduction.
+It included a 1.3-megapixel digital camera with video capture capabilities, a microSD card slot (officially supporting up to 8 GB microSD cards, though in practice, microSD cards up to 64 GB work), touch-screen navigation, and a QWERTY keyboard.
+The phone was available with either CDMA technology supporting EVDO Rev 0 for network access or GSM.
 The stock battery allows for up to 3.5 hours of continuous talk time.
-The phone also offers internet connection tethering to laptop or desktop computers.
+The phone also offered internet connection tethering to laptop or desktop computers.

-An AC travel charger and a USB data cable are Included with the phone.
+An AC travel charger and a USB data cable were included with the phone.

-Palm has more recently upgraded the available memory from 64 MB to 128 MB, but the updated models were available only with Sprint.
+Palm upgraded the available memory from 64 MB to 128 MB, but the updated models were available only with Sprint.

-The Palm Centro also had support for (Java) MIDP 2.0, though Palm has discontinued distributing it for licensing reasons.
+The Palm Centro also had support for (Java) MIDP 2.0, though Palm discontinued distributing it for licensing reasons.

-The product SKU on this model was PTR690HK, which is aligned with products in the Trēo family of Palm smartphones.
+The product SKU on this model was PTR690HK, which was aligned with products in the Trēo family of Palm smartphones.
 The Verizon Wireless SKU was CENTRO690P.

 Operating system

-The Centro runs Palm OS 5.4.9.
-Because of the backward compatibility features included in Palm OS, most applications released for older Palm devices also work with the Centro.
+The Centro ran Palm OS 5.4.9.
+Because of the backward compatibility features included in Palm OS, most applications released for older Palm devices also worked with the Centro.

 Carriers

 Sprint

-Sprint marketed the original Centro in red, black and pink.
+Sprint marketed the original Centro in red, black, and pink.

 In October 2008, it released the second-generation Centro in two new colors, Olive Green and Vibrant Rose.
-The new model has twice as much user-accessible storage as the preceding model.
-It also features a rubberized soft-touch coating.
+The new model had twice as much user-accessible storage as the preceding model.
+It also featured a rubberized soft-touch coating.